National Day of Mourning – April 28

 A day set aside each year to remember those who have been killed or seriously injured in the workplace.

-We will hold a short online ceremony on April 28, at 12 noon Atlantic Daylight Time, a time for all those who have experienced a workplace loss, and all those committed to preventing them, to come together in community.
-Stay tuned for ceremony registration.
+We will hold a short online ceremony on Friday, April 26, at 12 noon Atlantic Daylight Time, a time for all those who have experienced a workplace loss, and all those committed to preventing them, to come together in community.
+Please register in advance by clicking this link.
+We will send you the Zoom link for the ceremony.
 You will be invited to light a candle and are welcome to share a name in the chat, of someone you are honouring on Day of Mourning.

 Scroll down for links to provincial and territorial organizations which may be hosting their own events.